Nick Pratto Player Props: Royals vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have the fifth-ranked team ERA across all league pitching staffs (3.80).
+- The Guardians have a 3.76 team ERA that ranks fifth across all league pitching staffs.

-- Guardians pitchers combine to give up 78 home runs (one per game), the fourth-fewest in baseball.
+- The Guardians surrender the third-fewest home runs in baseball (78 total, one per game).

-- Allen makes the start for the Guardians, his 12th of the season.
-He is 3-2 with a 3.68 ERA and 58 strikeouts in 58 2/3 innings pitched.

-- His most recent appearance came on Thursday against the Oakland Athletics, when the lefty tossed four scoreless innings while giving up two hits.
+- The righty last appeared on Friday against the Milwaukee Brewers, when he threw five innings, allowing four earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.